 KIUC is making significant progress toward its goal of using renewable resources to generate 70 percent of Kauai’s power by 2030.

-In March 2017, KIUC unveiled the world’s first utility-scale solar plus battery storage generation facility.
+KIUC unveiled the world’s first utility-scale solar plus battery storage generation facilityi n March 2017.
 The 13 megawatt Tesla solar field, which is coupled with a 52 megawatt hour battery storage system, allows KIUC to store solar power during the day and dispatch it over a four-hour period during the evening peak demand.

 KIUC was recognized by the Smart Electric Power Association in 2018 and 2019 as the top utility in the nation for energy storage watts per customer – topping the next largest by nearly 8 times the storage capacity.
 In 2019 KIUC was also recognized by SEPA as second in the nation for annual megawatts of energy storage capacity: behind Southern California Edison.